marcelotduarte/cx_Freeze/doc/src/distutils.rst

    * - .. option:: optimize
      - optimization level, one of 0 (disabled), 1 or 2
    * - .. option:: excludes
-     - comma separated list of names of modules to exclude
+     - comma-separated list of names of modules to exclude
    * - .. option:: includes
-     - comma separated list of names of modules to include
+     - comma-separated list of names of modules to include
    * - .. option:: packages
-     - comma separated list of packages to include, which includes all submodules in the package
+     - comma-separated list of packages to include, which includes all submodules in the package
    * - .. option:: replace_paths
-     - Modify filenames attached to code objects, which appear in tracebacks.
-       Pass a comma separated list of paths in the form <search>=<replace>.
-       The value * in the search portion will match the directory containing the entire package, leaving just the relative path to the module.
+     - comma-separated list of paths to replace in the code object of included modules, using the form <search>=<replace>; search can be * which means all paths not already specified, leaving just the relative path to the module; multiple values are separated by the standard path separator
    * - .. option:: path
-     - comma separated list of paths to search; the default value is sys.path
+     - comma-separated list of paths to search; the default value is sys.path
    * - .. option:: no_compress
      - create a zipfile with no compression
    * - .. option:: constants
-     - comma separated list of constant values to include in the constants module called BUILD_CONSTANTS in the form <name>=<value>
+     - comma-separated list of constant values to include in the constants module called BUILD_CONSTANTS in the form <name>=<value>
-   * - .. option:: include_files
-     - list containing files to be copied to the target directory; it is expected that this list will contain strings or 2-tuples for the source and destination; the source can be a file or a directory (in which case the tree is copied except for .svn and CVS directories); the target must not be an absolute path
-   * - .. option:: include_msvcr
-     - include the Microsoft Visual C runtime DLLs without needing the redistributable package installed
-   * - .. option:: zip_includes
-     - list containing files to be included in the zip file directory; it is expected that this list will contain strings or 2-tuples for the source and destination
    * - .. option:: bin_includes
      - list of files to include when determining dependencies of binary files that would normally be excluded, using first the full file name, then